emmanpbarrameda/filament-take-picture-field/README.md

 # Filament Take Picture Field v1

-A custom Filament 3 form component that allows users to capture photos directly from their device camera and upload them to your application's storage.
+A custom Filament 3 form component to capture photos from your device camera.

 ## Features